Ralph-Nijpels/virtual-machine/readme.md

+# Simple virtual machine
 To train my low-level skills a bit, I've choosen to implement a simple virtual machine

--- Plan for the Opcodes
+# Plan for the Opcodes
 push-byte   nn
 push-int    nn      // pushes a contant integer value on the stack